The Mathematical Basics and the Results of the Theory of physical structures

-where $\mathfrak{S}_F\subseteq\mathfrak{M}^{M}$, by assigning to each cortege of length $M$ from $\mathfrak{S}_F$ a collection of numbers $sC^{q}_{M}$ ordered with respect to that cortege, the numbers of which collection correspond to all the corteges of length $q$, that are projections of the original cortege onto the domain $\mathfrak{S}_f$.
+Let, further, $M>q$ be an arbitrary integer number.
+Let us construct the mapping \\ where $\mathfrak{S}_F\subseteq\mathfrak{M}^{M}$, by assigning to each cortege of length $M$ from $\mathfrak{S}_F$ a collection of numbers $sC^{q}_{M}$ ordered with respect to that cortege, the numbers of which collection correspond to all the corteges of length $q$, that are projections of the original cortege onto the domain $\mathfrak{S}_f$.
 The domain $\mathfrak{S}_F$ of the function (5.2) is, obviously, open and dense in the direct product $\mathfrak{M}^{M}$.
 Similarly, we shall build another mapping

 where $\mathfrak{S}_{F'}\subseteq\mathfrak{M}^{M'}$ and $M'\geq M$.
 The projection of the mapping $F'$ is obtained from the domain $\mathfrak{S}_{F'}$ of it by way of dropping some collection of corteges of length $q$, along with the corresponding numbers from the region of its values with respect to the function (5.1).